tarwn/lessthandot-hugo/blogs/content/posts/2010-12-27-2010-goals-4th-quarter-year-end-review.md

 ---
 There are five days left yet, but I can say now: 2010 has been the most extraordinary year of my life.
 365 days ago, I could not have dreamed the places I would go, the adventures I would have, the things I would do, the races I would run, and, most of all, the people I would meet.
 I am amazed by how far I have come, and grateful to all the people that have helped me get here.

-**One year ago:** I was “Decision Support Tech” at a small company, writing reports and monitoring six servers.
+**One year ago:** I was "Decision Support Tech" at a small company, writing reports and monitoring six servers.
 I'd written a handful of blogs and attended a couple user group meetings.
 I had run two 5K races.
 I was just finishing my term as President of the Oshkosh Jaycees.
 I cooked and baked a lot.

 **Today:** I am a Database Administrator at Kimberly Clark, working on hundreds of servers all over the world.
 I blog on my own site, I blog at LessThanDot.com, I have blogged for SQL University, I have not only attended but spoken at user groups and SQL Saturdays, and I am helping to lead the PASS WIT group.
 I have run almost 300 miles this year, including five 5Ks, a five-mile, and a 10K.
 For the Jaycees, I've chaired two events, including a first-year masquerade ball, collected school supplies, collected hats and mittens, and enjoyed every event.
 I am a much better cook and now I blog about that too.